thoth-station/adviser/docs/source/developers_guide.rst

 ones) pinned to a specific version.

-If you have cloned the repositories via the provided Ansible script, the Ansible scripts prepares the environment for you.
+If you have cloned the repositories via the provided Ansible script, the Ansible script prepares the environment for you.
 It runs the following command to prepare a separate virtual environment with all the dependencies (including the transitive ones):